merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 Number of iterations is for averaging the bandwidth over many times.
 The program performs one warmup round and measures time over the number of iteration where each iteration are bulk-synchronized individually.

-There are preworked Makefiles and run scripts for Summit and Crusher in the repository.
+The figure below summarizes the Summit results.
+There are preworked Makefiles and run scripts for various systems, including Summit, Crusher, Spock, Delta, and ThetaGPU.

 ![Summit Measurement](https://github.com/merthidayetoglu/Bisection_Bandwidth_Tester/blob/main/images/summit_measurement.png)